 - Lenzing Austria.
 Capacity of 320 000 tonnes of dissolving pulp.

-- A joint venture with Duratex, Brazil will investigate the construction of a dissolving pulp mill.
-Projected capacity of 450 000 tonnes.
+- A joint venture with Duratex, under construction to produce dissolving pulp.
+Projected capacity of 500 000 tonnes.

-Lenzing produces man-made cellulosic fibre (MMCF), dissolving pulp, standard viscose fibres (rayon) and specialty cellulose fibres such as lyocell and modal.
+Lenzing produces man-made cellulosic fibre (MMCF), dissolving pulp, standard viscose fibres (viscose or rayon), and specialty cellulose fibres such as lyocell and modal.